What if taking out a loan was as easy as ordering a pizza from your phone?

 Unfortunately, such features often serve only as the starting point for consumers to initiate the loan process, and they still have to visit a bank to get a loan.

 Credit unions are similar to banks; however, the borrower needs to join a union and sometimes spend some time with it to take out a loan.
+We’ve also discussed creating a neobank in this other blog, however that falls under a different umbrella.

 P2P loans issuing companies are the real industry disruptors.
 These are online and mobile lending platforms that match investors with borrowers.
 Companies like LendingClub and Prosper saw the opportunity to take customers through the entire lending process on their smartphones and desktops.